 - Prepare a deep pan with sufficient oil to deep fry the chicken.
 Pat dry if there is excess liquid, before putting it into the hot oil to prevent from oil spilling.
 Fry until golden yellow around 3/4 cooked and remove from the pan.
 Set aside.

-- Pour in some oil into the pan, then add in the blended paste to stir fry until fragrant.
-Then insert meat curry powder into the pan and continue incorporating with the paste.
+- Using the same oil after pan-frying the chicken, add in the blended paste to stir fry until fragrant.
+Then insert meat curry powder into the pan and continue incorporating the paste.

 - Toss in Cinnamon stick, Star Anise, Cloves & continue to stir.
 Pour in all the sauces and bring to a boil.